DCS-training/IntroToStatistics/README.md

 # Introduction to Statistics 2023
-This is a repository which contains all the materials to be used in the introduction to statistics course in December 2023.
-This course was run by Christopher A Oldnall (chris.oldnall@ed.ac.uk) and Ki Tong (ktong2@ed.ac.uk).
+This is a repository which contains all the materials to be used in the introduction to statistics course.
+This course is run by Christopher A Oldnall (chris.oldnall@ed.ac.uk) and Rhys Davies (R.M.M.Davies@sms.ed.ac.uk).
 If you notice any mistakes or have any recommendations or comments please get in touch.

 For this course, you will need to use the R programming language.
 There is an expectation that you are familiar with the r-environment but not one particular style or any packages in particular.
 In order to use R there are some instructions below: